h2oai/wave/website/docs/enterprise/developer-guide.md

 ### Utilizing Secrets

-Developers can pass secrets registered with q8s to apps, exposed as environment variables, using the `[[Env]]` section within the `q-app.toml`.
+Developers can pass secrets registered with the platform to apps, exposed as environment variables, using the `[[Env]]` section within the `q-app.toml`.

-This allows developers to link their apps with external dependencies (e.g., S3, Driverless AI) securely, while allowing easy overrides for local development.
+This allows developers to link their apps with external dependencies (e.g., S3, Driverless AI) securely, while allowing easy overrides for local development or deployments outside the platform.

 Environment variables prefixed with `Q8S` are disallowed.